SSWConsulting/SSW.Rules.Content/rules/hand-over-projects/rule.md

 Ensure you [reply done](/reply-done-and-delete-the-email) to this email after the handover meeting, with a checked by from the recipient.

-For individual task handovers, see [Do you know how to hand over email tasks to others?](/how-to-hand-over-tasks-to-others).
+For individual task handovers, see [how to hand over email tasks to others](/how-to-hand-over-tasks-to-others).

 ::: greybox
 **Tip:** Recording the handover process via a Teams call can be beneficial for future reference.